janos-r/yewban/README.md

   ```
   trunk build --release
   ```
+If you need to use the `index.html` directly (for example in a link on your web), you have to change the 3 addresses for the .css, .js and .wasm.
+Otherwise by default, it is searching for them in root.

+But the simplest way is to serve the folder:

 - take the content of `./dist/` and serve it with any of these:
   - rust tool:

     ```